The internet is filled with broken links.

 The Free Method Of Broken Link Building

-There are lots of Chrome plugins and free tools that make finding broken links pretty easy if you’ve got a few hours to spare.
+There are lots of Chrome plugins and free link building tools that make finding broken links pretty easy if you’ve got a few hours to spare.

 For this you’re going to need to use Check My Links.

 Check My Links is a plugin that picks out broken links on a page that you’re reading.